Overview¶

 Operator¶

 The Operator pattern is based on the idea that software should be instantiated and run with a set of custom controllers in Kubernetes.
-It creates a native experience for any software running in Kubernetes.
+It creates a native experience for any software running on Kubernetes.

 Red Hat OpenShift Container Platform¶